gmankab/nvgmanka/readme.md

 the reason is that arch maintainers are packaging neovide, and you can install neovide from arch repos

-on fedora there are three copr repos with neovide, but all mainteiners abandoned it, so in the guide for fedora distrobox we just downloading neovide from github releases
+on fedora there are three copr repos with neovide, but all mainteiners abandoned it